 The level of environmental documentation required for a Social and Community Effects analysis for an EA/EIS can vary greatly depending on the scale of the project, the severity of the potential impacts, and the level of public controversy.
-In addition, the names used for the analysis should be tailored to your project.
+In addition, the name used for the analysis should be tailored to your project.
 For example, some project teams elect to combine socioeconomic or social and community effects with environmental justice, while others feel the public will prefer to see a separate environmental justice report.
-While there is flexibility in the format and titles, the methods of analysis and the documentation of conclusions must follow the direction of the federal NEPA Lead and WSDOT's policies.
+While there is flexibility in the format and titles, the methods of analysis and the documentation of conclusions must follow the direction of the federal NEPA Lead and WSDOT policy.
 Potential impacts identified in various studies should be discussed in the social analysis.
 Once you have determined the level of documentation required, conduct the analysis concurrently with, or slightly after, the following discipline studies:

 - Air

 - Noise

 - Transportation (including goods movement)

 - Public Services

 - Utilities

 - Stormwater

 - Floodplains

 - Cultural Resources

 - Section 4(f)

 - Hazardous Materials

 - Visual Impacts

-458.02 Environmental Justice
+458.02 Title VI and Environmental Justice Analyses

-Environmental Justice (EJ) address the distribution of the physical, social, and economic impacts of the project.
+Environmental Justice (EJ) and Title VI of the Civil Rights Act (Title VI) address the distribution of the physical, social, and economic impacts of a proposed project and its potential alternatives.
 Protection of the community's civil rights and the fair distribution of a project's burdens and benefits lie at the heart of the issue.
-WSDOT is required by State and Federal law (see Section 458.11) to consider equity effects.
-The analysis should include an examination of the equity effects for each alternative, including the No-build.
+WSDOT is required by State and Federal law (see Section 458.09) to consider equity effects.